-Ah, spring.
+Ah, summer.
 That beautiful time of year when the world has thawed out, the birds greet you each morning, and the air is thick with friction-inducing moisture – wait what?

 That’s right!
 The spring and summer months are a time for getting outside, feeling the warm sun on your skin, and, often, it is peak chafing season.
 While it is a great time to break out your favorite shorts and dresses, chafing can deter you from enjoying the breeze on your legs because you’re worried about your irritated skin.
 Let’s not forget how easily chafing can be taken to the extreme and it can happen in more places than you expect… like with Andy Bernard.